 What it is important to take away from all of this is that all 504s and IEPs “expire” when students graduate from high school or age out of the system.
 They have no more legal bearing, and colleges are not required to follow them or even provide accommodations to students simply because they had had a plan before.
 But this is just something to be aware of – not something to fear.
 Many students are receiving accommodations at college and doing well!

-For more on this and other topics, read my book, 7 Steps for Success: High School to College Transition Strategies for Students with Disabilities.
+For more on this and other topics, read my book, From High School to College: Steps to Success for Students with Disabilities.
 You may also want to read two resources from the Office for Civil Rights:

 Students with Disabilities Preparing for Postsecondary Education: Know Your Rights and Responsibilities (www2.ed.gov/about/offices/list/ocr/transition.html)

 Auxiliary Aids and Services for Postsecondary Students with Disabilities: Higher Education’s Obligations Under Section 504 and Title II of the ADA (https://www2.ed.gov/about/offices/list/ocr/docs/auxaids.html)

 *Source – Madaus, J.W.
 (2005).
 Navigating the college transition maze: A guide for students with learning disabilities.
 Teaching Exceptional Children, 37(3), 32-37.